Wembley, Western Australia

-The 2016 Census recorded a population of just over 11,000.
+The 2021 Census recorded a population of just over 12,000.
 Wembley was originally inhabited by the Mooro people of the Noongar Aboriginal clan for at least 40,000 years before European settlement.
 After the arrival of Europeans, Wembley was settled through land grants and purchasing of land by the Catholic Church.
 Intense subdivision of land and introduction of public transportation saw the area develop, and was named Wembley Park in 1924, shortened to Wembley in 1935.

 Geography

-Wembley is located 5 km north-west of the Perth CBD.
+Wembley is located 5 km northwest of the Perth CBD.
 Prominent roads that intersect with Wembley include Grantham Street, Cambridge Street, Salvado Road, Selby Street and Mitchell Freeway.
-Lake Monger lies at the north-east corner of Wembley, and Herdsman Lake borders Wembley at its north-western corner.
+Galup lies at the north-east corner of Wembley, and Herdsman Lake borders Wembley at its north-western corner.
 It is bounded by Churchlands, Herdsman and Glendalough to its north, all sharing their borders with Herdsman Lake.
-To the east, Wembley is bounded by Mount Hawthorn, Leederville and West Leederville at Lake Monger.
+To the east, Wembley is bounded by Mount Hawthorn, Leederville and West Leederville at Galup.
 On its southern side, Wembley is bounded by Subiaco and Jolimont, with Floreat to its west.

 Spearwood Dunes

 Wembley is located on the Spearwood Dunes, west of the Bassendean Dunes on the Swan Coastal Plain.
-The Spearwood Dunes stretch across the Swan Coastal Plain varying in 3 to 15 km in width and consists of Tamala Limestone under its surface.
+The Spearwood Dunes stretch across the Swan Coastal Plain varying by 3 to 15 km in width and consists of Tamala Limestone under its surface.